-After 75 miles on the Pacific Crest Trail the thrill of arriving at the small town of Snoqualmie Sunday night was an exciting ordeal.
+After my first 75 miles on the Pacific Crest Trail the thrill of arriving at the small town of Snoqualmie, on Sunday night, was an exciting ordeal.
 Opening a resupply package I had packed months earlier was akin to opening a time capsule.
-A sense of comfort swept over me as I emptied the packages content into my backpack.
+I emptied the packages content, primarily including peanut butter, wraps, and Clif bars, into my backpack.
 Living in the wilderness for a week has made me hugely grateful for the ease of modern-day life.
-With all my food for the next week I was back on the trail by Monday morning.
+With all my food packed for the next week I was back on the trail by Monday morning.

 Several miles past town I hit Mirror Lake, I could not resist jumping in.
 It’s cool water reinvigorated me for the miles to come.
-After breaking for lunch and a short swim I hiked the last five miles to my campsite for the night, a hardly flat patch of ground near an out of use forest service road.
-However lackluster the campsites I end up settling in each night are, I am always happy to stop after a day of hiking.
+After breaking for lunch and a short swim I hiked the last five miles to my campsite for the night.
+A hardly flat patch of ground near an out of use forest service road.
+However lackluster the campsites I end up settling in are I am always happy to stop after a day of hiking.
 Stopping to hike is almost as big a part of this trip as hiking is.
 I get the opportunity to process the incredible scenery of the day as well as the many philosophical and other types of conversations that take place in my head (and sometimes out loud) as I walk.

-The next morning as I approached these mammoth creatures to take a picture, they fled.
-A reminder of the fragility within the seemingly muscular and invincible.
-Hiking in cold weather has a somewhat numbing effect on my psyche, making the urge to check my phone (how many more miles to go) much weaker.
-Often times towards the end of the day each step becomes its own journey as my mind begins to want a stop.
+The next morning as I approached these mammoth creatures to take a picture they fled.
+A reminder of the fragility within the muscular and imposing.
+Hiking in cold weather has a somewhat numbing effect on my psyche, making the urge to check my phone (how many more miles to go?) much weaker.
+Often times towards the end of the day each step becomes its own journey as my mind begins to desire a stop.
 The urge is not born of physical exertion but rather mental tedium.
-As magnificent as the mountain ranges I pass daily are, doing anything for eight hours a day six days a week will become repetitive, hiking the Pacific Crest Trail is no exception.
+As magnificent as the mountain ranges I pass are, doing anything for eight hours a day six days a week will become repetitive.
+Hiking the Pacific Crest Trail is no exception.
 Facing this challenge is one of the reason I am on trail.
 I want to become comfortable with outer ‘boredom’, being able to stay present and content with each moment.
-It is a big goal but I have a lot of miles to work on it.
+It is a big goal but I have a many miles to work on it.

-Eventually I arrived at my shabbot campsite, Crag Lake.
-Being late into July the area was buzzing with the collective noises of the mosquito hordes that lurked overhead.
+Eventually I arrived at my weekly resting campsite for Shabbot, Crag Lake.
+Being late into July the area was buzzing with the mosquito hordes that lurked overhead.
 I quickly retreated to the respite of my tent and settled in for a night of lonesome song, celebrating the onset of this day of much needed rest.